JWeilert/projectOneGame/README.md

 Ready for a game of mixed luck and sratagy?
+I created this game because of my love of board games and stratagy games

 Take turns and be the first to take down your opponent in this 1 V 1 dice game!

 Gameplay: